ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

      ```bash
      python utils/verify_optimization.py
      ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit more files but NOT Pull Requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Dataset Preparation and DistilBERT Training Example

 For an excellent example of how to prepare a dataset and train DistilBERT for a Question-Answering (QA) Retrieval System, we can look at the project by Dennis van Dang.
 This project demonstrates a comprehensive approach to developing a QA system using fine-tuned DistilBERT models.